 I.J.
-Hudson, AOB Board Executive Vice President, has spent more than 30 years in front of the television camera all over the country, including Green Bay, Chicago, and Washington.
+Hudson, former AOB board member and longtime champion, has spent more than 30 years in front of the television camera all over the country, including Green Bay, Chicago, and Washington.
 He has received six Emmy awards and numerous others for general assignment and feature reporting.
 He started his broadcasting career after leaving the Navy, when there really was “film at 11.”

 He’s always enjoyed photography, from the days of black and white, through slides, and today’s digital.
 Now that he has more time on his hands, he roams stretches of the C&O Canal and rural areas of Montgomery County Maryland to watch, photograph, and take-in nature.